DavidSalge/helloworld/README.md

 # helloworld
-an attempt by DavidSalge to figure out how to utilize this platform
+a lame attempt by DavidSalge to figure out how to navigate this wilderness.
+I like this version better.